Arkadiusz Krysik

 Just to get to this point, we have already spent countless hours of everyone’s time and invested serious money into the project.

-Fortunately, there is!
-Using open-source low-code platforms such as Openkoda can significantly speed up and streamline the software development process.
+One of the trends in enterprise software development lately have been rapid development platforms like Openkoda which can significantly speed up and streamline the software development process.

 requirement analysis phase